Rotten Tomatoes Tomatometer & Popcornmeter Score Scraper

 Share

-Scrape Tomatometer and Popcornmeter scores, critics consensus, genres, release dates, runtime, directors, and streaming availability for movies and TV series from Rotten Tomatoes.
+Scrape Tomatometer and Popcornmeter scores, critics consensus, genres, release dates, runtime, directors, cast, and streaming availability for movies and TV series from Rotten Tomatoes.

 What It Does